How To Become a Corporate Board Member

 Once you've gained work experience, you can begin to build your personal brand.
 Self-promotion can help you compete with other candidates for board positions by establishing yourself as a leader in your profession.
 Ideally, your efforts in this area will ensure that nomination committees know who you are when you apply to become a board member.
 Here are some ways you can promote your professional skills:

-- Networking events: Professional networking events can allow you to listen to speakers and meet other professionals in your industry.
+Networking events: Professional networking events can allow you to attend panels and presentations and meet other professionals in your industry.

 5. Research companies

 Before you apply to join a board of directors, it's important to thoroughly research a company.
 You can first learn about the companies in your industry that have open positions on their boards.
 Then you can research the companies' annual earnings and performance, as well as its board of directors.

 Researching a company's board of directors can help you determine whether any members are in your professional network.
 You can also learn about the qualifications of the current board members to help you ensure they align with your own.
 You may also learn about whether any board members are approaching retirement or whether the current board has skill gaps your abilities could fill.

 Now you can use your personal brand and work experience to create a resume that demonstrates how you can use your skills on a board of directors.
 Here are a few resume tips for a board member:

 List past board experience.
 You can describe the impacts of your past experience serving as a board member to show how your presence can help a board of directors improve its operations.

 Quantify the impact of your leadership.
 Rather than simply saying you ran a division of a company, for example, you can explain the results of your impact to make a case for your election to the board.

 Include your transferable skills.
 Focusing on the most valuable skills that you can transfer to a position as a board member can help you show a nomination committee that you're the best choice for the role.

 Finally, you can use your resume, professional network and industry experience to apply for open positions on boards of directors.
 If you learn about an opening through your professional network, you can ask a current member of the board to consider you for the open position.